F145H-F145H/Blog/README.md

 # Blog
-Just trying to do some.
+Just trying to do something than wait.

 If you need a sequence for reading, it will be provided in the README.md file.